Arthur Leclerc

-Career
+Leclerc currently serves as the development driver for Scuderia Ferrari.

+Early racing career

 Karting

 Not much is known about Leclerc's karting career, although he won the Kart Racing Academy championship in 2014.
+At some point, Leclerc's karting career experienced a hiatus as the family decided to prioritise his brother, Charles, and Leclerc had to stop karting for some years.
+This is because there was not enough budget for both children.

 French F4

 In 2018, Leclerc raced in the French F4 Championship.
 He finished fifth in the championship with two race wins.
 He started his racing career at the relative late age of 17, as his family focused on getting his brother Charles to Formula One.
 Leclerc was immediately on form, as he claimed his first single-seater win in just his second race.
-However, the championship was dominated by eventual Caio Collet and he only took one more win at Magny-Cours.
+However, the championship was dominated by eventual champion Caio Collet and he only took one more win at Magny-Cours.
 Nevertheless, Leclerc claimed an additional six podiums, ending fifth in the championship.